vinnu9112/vinayak-tfi-pre-work-repo/README.md

 ![home](https://github.com/vinnu9112/vinayak-tfi-pre-work-repo/assets/111413210/55d9b1fc-14ef-44e6-9fc8-dbaa7ae5118b)

-### After reading the context if anyone wishes to volunteer can go to the registration form through the `Apply Now` button even if the user goes to login page they will have an option there as well
+### After reading the context if anyone wishes to volunteer can go to the registration form through the `Apply Now` button, even if the user goes to login page they will have an option there as well
 ### The Registration and Login Pages respectively

 ![register](https://github.com/vinnu9112/vinayak-tfi-pre-work-repo/assets/111413210/b8d55ebd-160a-4d9f-8694-32f7cf4b11fc)